raspberrypilearning/test-detectives/en/step_4.md

 The `repr` method returns a string of the form `self._number + " of " + self._suit`.
 So if it is working correctly, we can expect "2 of hearts".

-+ Add an assertion to your code
++ Add an assertion to your code to state that you think the representation should be equal to "2 of hearts"

 ```python
 assert repr(card1) == "2 of hearts"
 ```

 + Save and run your test file.
-There should be no output at all because this assertion is True - the representation of the card object should be the 2 of hearts.
+There should be no output at all because this assertion is `True` - the representation of the card object should be the 2 of hearts.

 + Change the code so that you are asserting the representation is something different: